Categorize Catalog Items

 Retrieve categories

-With created categories, remaining operations involve retrieving them for evaluation.
-You can call RetrieveCatalogObject or BatchRetrieveCatalogObjects to retrieve the CatalogCategory object of a specific category ID.
+To get a catalog object, call RetrieveCatalogObject or BatchRetrieveCatalogObjects to retrieve the CatalogCategory object of a specific category ID.

 If the category is nested within other categories, you can ask for the category nesting path to be returned as part of the results.
 To do so, set include_category_path_to_root to true in the request.

-When calling RetrieveCatalogObject, you specify the category ID as a path parameter and specify include_category_path_to_root as a query parameter.
+When calling RetrieveCatalogObject, specify the category ID as a path parameter and specify include_category_path_to_root as a query parameter.

 The following example shows how to retrieve a CatalogCategory object by calling RetrievingCatalogObject: